AviStrel/Clustering.cpp/README.md

 To run the project make sure that argv[1]=the name of input file(for example input.txt), argv[2]=the name of the output file(for example output.txt) and argv[3]=the path to the input and output files directory(for example /Users/User/CLionProjects/clusters/files/).

 The headers are in "include" directory.

 The sources are in "source" directory.

+For input and the related output files, check "files" directory.